-2020 has been an incredibly challenging year for businesses and individuals around the world.
+2020 has been an incredibly challenging year for businesses and individuals around the world, but there have been some highlights.
 From March onwards life as we knew it was turned on its head.
 We had to shut up the Skout office and working from home became the norm for the team.
 Little did we know at that point that things would be that way for the rest of the year and moving in 2021!

 While it has undoubtedly been a strange and frustrating time, and indeed devastating for so many, the Skout team has responded with resilience, optimism, and great unity.
 We wanted to end the year and wave a relieved goodbye to 2020 with a look back at all the positive developments, successes, and memories we’ve enjoyed along the way.
 Here they are:

 Where would we be without our fantastic clients!
 Despite the difficult circumstances, we’ve been incredibly fortunate to get the opportunity to pitch for new business and win some incredible new accounts.
 2020 has seen us welcome data services provider, Qbase, market intelligence firm, Tridge, leading IT solutions provider, Stone Group, AI insight software provider, Datasine, and reward and employee reward platform provider, TerryberryReward.
 We’ve also branched out to work with Winshuttle France and Miele Ireland and welcomed back warehouse integrator, Conveyor Networks (soon to be Breathe Technologies).
 Not bad going in a global pandemic!
 We can’t wait to continue to build on the fantastic relationships we’ve established and work on the many exciting projects in the pipeline.